Dave Navarro: Equipment

-Dave began using PRS Guitars on the Lollapalooza tour in 1991.
-His signature model PRS (White with Gold Hardware) is now his primary stage guitar.
-He has several models in his regular stage and studio rig, and was only the third PRS artist to have both a Maryland-made and SE version of their Signature Model.
+He began using PRS Guitars on the Lollapalooza tour in 1991.
+His signature model PRS (White with Gold Hardware) is now his primary stage guitar and is based on their Custom 24 model.
+He has several models in his regular stage and studio rig (like a double neck version), and was only the third PRS artist to have both a Maryland-made and SE version of their Signature Model.